Our approach and governance

 The growing importance of climate change as a source of indirect risk is increasingly being recognised in policy discussions.
 Currently, climate risks are assessed at a relationship or transactional level.
 For example, the potential impacts of climate change on clients’ operations, and the extent to which such impacts are reflected in their business planning assumptions.

 Barclays has a governance structure in place to facilitate clear dialogue across the business regarding issues of potential environmental and social risk.

 Our industry-specific risk guidance notes cover more than 50 environmentally and socially sensitive activities across 10 different sectors, which can be found below.
-We undertake enhanced due diligence for agribusiness, forestry and forest products, infrastructure, oil and gas (conventional and unconventional), coal fired power, hydropower, nuclear power, and sensitive mining.
+We undertake enhanced due diligence for agribusiness, forestry and forest products, infrastructure, oil and gas (conventional and unconventional) power and mining.

 This Environmental and Social Risk Briefing covers Agriculture and Fisheries incorporating the harvesting of crops, fruits, vegetables, trees, rearing livestock, and dairy farming.
 It also covers the operation of Fish Farms and Fish Hatcheries.